How To Create A Sales Funnel for Your Cannabis or CBD Business

 You also want provide them with a piece of content that will inspire your leads to act.
 When creating your sales funnel, this is usually in the form of an incredible offer at the end of your drip campaign.

-Step 5: Keep in Touch
+Create A Sales Funnel - Step 5: Keep in Touch

 Remember how I said that 96% of people that come to your website are basically browsers and not ready to make a purchase?
 Most marketers agree that it takes somewhere between six and eight interaction between yourself and a prospect before they will become an actual “qualified” lead.
 That is why it is important to stay in touch and do so regularly.
 But also keep in mind that you don’t want to spam them either - one or two emails a week should enough.